 Conclusion

 While it’s possible to have your SSDI benefit amount adjusted for inflation through the COLA, there are also other ways to maximize your monthly benefit amount.
-Consult a disability attorney to find out how you can receive the maximum benefits you are entitled to.
+Consult an SSDI attorney to find out how you can receive the maximum benefits you are entitled to.